medcomdk/ehmi/docs/assets/documents/eds/index.md

 <br/>

-The EDS Server and EDS Clients are expected to implement the userstories outlined [here:](./userstories/index.md)
+The EDS Server and EDS Clients are expected to implement the user stories outlined [here:](./userstories/index.md)

 <br/>